What is a Medwakh Pipe?

 Anatomy of a Medwakh Pipe

 Starting from the top, Medwakh pipes usually have an enlarged heel past the bowl to hold them steady while lighting.
 This is attached to a small bowl, sized for a single hit, which is linked to the shaft – usually 5 to 7 inches (12 to 17cm).
-Connected to the shaft is the stem, or mouthpiece, which usually houses a filter.
+Connected to the shaft is the mouthpiece, which usually houses a filter.

 The heel allows you to easily grip the pipe without burning yourself and offers a stylish flare to your Medwakh.